-C. Institutional Integrity
+I.C.
+Institutional Integrity

-1. The institution assures the clarity, accuracy, and integrity of information provided to students and prospective students, personnel, and all persons or organizations related to its mission statement, learning outcomes, educational programs, and student support services.
+I.C.1.
+The institution assures the clarity, accuracy, and integrity of information provided to students and prospective students, personnel, and all persons or organizations related to its mission statement, learning outcomes, educational programs, and student support services.
 The institution gives accurate information to students and the public about its accreditation status with all of its accreditors.
 (ER 20)

 The Solano Community College mission statement is posted on the College website and in the College catalog and printed course schedule.
-To reinforce the College's commitment to its mission statement, printed mission statement posters are framed and posted across the campus and educational sites, prominently displayed in classrooms, conference rooms, and offices of support staff (I.C.1.1).
+To reinforce the College's commitment to its mission statement, printed mission statement posters are framed and posted across the campus and educational sites and prominently displayed in classrooms, conference rooms, and offices of support staff (IC1 Mission Statement).
 The mission statement is reviewed every seven years as part of the Institutional Self-Evaluation process and is presented to campus constituents before being approved by the Governing Board.

-Student learning outcomes are available on the college website and on course syllabi which are provided to students at the first class meeting each semester and collected and stored by academic deans.
+Student learning outcomes are available on the College website in a publicly facing curriculum page (IC1 Curriculum Public View for SLOs Example) and on course syllabi which are provided to students at the first class meeting each semester and collected and stored by academic deans (IC1 BIO004 Syllabus with SLOs; IC1 HIST 028 Syllabus with SLOs).
 SLOs and educational programs are reviewed as part of the Curriculum Review process every six years and follow guidelines laid out in the Curriculum Handbook.
-All new courses, degrees, and certificates require approval by the Technical Review Committee, the Assessment Coordinator, the Distance Education Committee (as applicable), the Curriculum Committee, and the Board and are available to view online and in the College catalogue.
+(IC1 Curriculum Handbook 2023-2024).
+All new courses, degrees, and certificates require approval by the Technical Review Committee, the Assessment Coordinator, the Distance Education Committee (as applicable), the Curriculum Committee, and the Board and are available to view online and in the College catalogue (IC1 Solano Catalog 2023-2024; IC1 Solano Catalog 2023-2024 Addendum).
+Course descriptions and details are pulled directly from eLumen, the curriculum management system, into the Class Schedule on Banner (IC1 Class Schedule & Information on WebPage).

 The College website has clear links to student support services and student resources through a traditional dropdown menu and with a "Quick Links" option on the main page that provides access to information about basic needs, health and wellness, housing, food, Chromebook lending, and other services.
-Further, students are presented a resource packet during Falcon Welcome Day.
-(IC1 Fall Falcon Welcome Packet 2023) Information is frequently reviewed and updated as services are enhanced or modified.
-The College regularly communicates with students via social media, email, and the Canvas Dashboard to share just-in-time information regarding activities, dates and deadlines, and resources.
+Further, students are presented with a resource packet during Falcon Welcome Day (IC1 Fall Falcon Welcome Packet 2023).
+Information is frequently reviewed and updated as services are enhanced or modified.
+The College regularly communicates with students via social media, email, and the Canvas Dashboard to share just-in-time information regarding activities, dates and deadlines, and resources (IC1 Canvas Dashboard Announcements; IC1 Instagram Examples).

-The College provides accurate information about its accreditation status to students and the community via the accreditation page on the College website (I.C.1.2) which includes all official communications between the College and the ACCJC and clearly and accurately identifies the Commission, including providing physical address, phone numbers, email addresses, and the website address of the Commission if anyone wants to contact them directly or file a complaint.
+The College provides accurate information about its accreditation status to students and the community via the accreditation page on the College website which includes all official communications between the College and the ACCJC and clearly and accurately identifies the Commission, including providing physical address, phone numbers, email addresses, and the website address of the Commission if anyone wants to contact them directly or file a complaint.
+There is a direct link on the College homepage to the accreditation information (IC1